ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 ### Learning Goals
 * paths
 * look at the contents of files
+* perform functions outside of the directory you are in
+* intro to the wildcard regular expression: `*`
 * move and copy files and directories
-* perform functions outside of the directory you are in
+* understand the structure of commands
 * commands: `cat`, `cp`, `mv`

 Now we have a fairly good concept of navigating around our computers and seeing what is located in the directory we are.
 But some of the beauty of the shell is that we can execute activities in locations that we are not currently in.
 To do this we can either use an absolute path or a relative path.
 A **relative path** is the path to another directory from the the one you are currently in.